tbremm/servicenow/README.md

     * This will be a newline-separated list of the email addresses of everyone in the given groups
 * Username: The username of the account that this will be running as (must have appropriate api and table permissions)
 * Password: The password for the given username

+# TODO
+* Create class for helpers so we don't have to pass the un/pw all the time